Shaya Boymelgreen: LibertyPointe Bank

-Azorim Investment
+Azorim investment

 Boymelgreen purchased a 64% stake in Azorim in September, 2006, a $500-million, publicly traded investment and development firm in Israel, with 120 employees and $730 million in assets.
 Azorim is one of Israel’s largest residential developers and a leader in construction and the marketing of residential developments and income generating assets.

 Boymelgreen decided to concentrate his efforts outside of the United States where he expected higher returns.
 He identified Eastern Europe as an emerging market with residential and commercial development potential.
 Boymelgreen and Azorim acquired the controlling stake in Engel Group, (through its holding company Lagna Holdings), an Israeli-based international real estate company which specialized in development in Eastern Europe, Canada and Israel.
 Engel East Europe traded on the AIM in London and Engel Europe was traded in Israel.

 Engel Group having activity in nine countries, including six shopping centers, 15,000 residential units developed, and projected sales of approximately $2 billion was considered one of the largest international developers in Eastern Europe.
 The acquisition would enable Boymelgreen and Azorim to utilize this infrastructure to establish large scale operations rapidly and eventually expand into other countries in the region.

 Azorim expanded its investments in emerging international markets.
 India is one such market, where Mr. Boymelgreen saw investment opportunities based on the country’s current and projected growth.
 Azorim undertook two large scale residential developments in India, collaborating with local development partners.
 The company also pursued other investments in this market, exploring residential, commercial and retail development.

-Financial crisis of 2007–2008
+2008 financial crisis

-In mid-2008, when Lehman Brothers collapsed, Boymelgreen and the Engel group were at their peak of development throughout Europe.
+During the 2008 financial crisis, Boymelgreen and the Engel group were at their peak of development throughout Europe.
 They were hit particularly hard as several projects in Warsaw, Poland and Kyiv, Ukraine were in the middle stages of construction.
 In 2011, Boymelgreen was also forced to sell his stakes in Azorim.

 Simultaneously, in the United States the Federal Deposit Insurance Corporation (FDIC) altered its regulations and began requiring banks to have higher amounts of capital.
 Being unable to raise the capital needed, LibertyPointe Bank was handed to the FDIC, which was acquired by Valley National Bank.
 Meanwhile, numerous lawsuits were filed against Boymelgreen.